markoneill/ssa-daemon/test_files/feature_test/README.md

 # Feature tests
 Feature tests is a collection of simple test cases to verify corect SSA functionality.
+The run_tests.sh script is used to initialize the test environment and run each of the test programs.
+Tests are stored in files with a .t.c extention.
+Other .c files are included to give multiple test files access to common soket operations.

 ## Featrues tested
 ### Socket options